emmanuelcormier/bigiq/docs/class1/module2/module2.rst

 1. The BIG-IP device must be located in your network,
 2. The BIG-IP device must be running a compatible version
+3. Port 22 and 443 must be open to the BIG-IQ management address or any alternative address used to add the BIG-IP device to BIG-IQ Inventory

 **BIG-IP Versions**

 You can find the BIG-IQ compatibility matrix with BIG-IP releases at: https://support.f5.com/csp/article/K34133507

 .. toctree::
    :maxdepth: 1